archithdwij/Android-apps/Project name/Readme.md

 # DEMO VIDEO LINK
 - [DEMO VIDEO](paste your link here )

-# YOU CAN FOLLOW ANY STRUCTURE INSIDE this folder  PROJECT FOLDER !
+## YOU CAN FOLLOW ANY STRUCTURE INSIDE this  PROJECT FOLDER !